Last Updated on

 Catch your next meal

-There are multiple ways of self-sustaining while you’re out in the woods, and setting snares and traps for wild animals is one of them.
+There are multiple ways of self-sustaining while you’re out in the woods, and setting snares and traps for wild animals is one of them (for pre-built traps, we have an article about the best coyote traps here).
 If you’re someone who wants to be prepared for all eventualities, or you’re just an avid outdoorsman who likes to practice your survival skills regularly, then knowing trap small game is a key skill.
 It’s a way that you can sustain yourself in the wild with minimal equipment.

 Funnily enough, one of those pieces of equipment is your paracord survival bracelet.
 Without a survival bracelet, would you be able to find some kind of improvised rope or string in the wild to use in a trap?
 Vines and other possibilities come with a big drawback – they fray and break.
 That won’t happen to your paracord survival bracelet unless whatever your trapping weighs more than 500 lbs and is somehow hanging from a single cord.